jaytaylor/shipbuilder/CLIENT.md

 __ps:restart__

-    ps:restart [process-type-1] .. [process-type-n?] -a[application-name]
+    ps:restart [process-type-x].. -a[application-name]

 Restart one or more process types for the app.
-Does NOT redeploy the app.
+Does NOT trigger a redeploy.

+__ps:start__

+    ps:start [process-type-x].. -a[application-name]

+Launch the service for one or more process types of the app.
+Does NOT trigger a redeploy.

+__ps:status__

+    ps:status [process-type-x?].. -a[application-name]

+Launch the service for one or more process types of the app.
+Does NOT trigger a redeploy.

+__ps:stop__

+    ps:stop [process-type-x].. -a[application-name]

+Stop the service for one or more process types of the app.
+Does NOT trigger a redeploy.

 __ps:scale__

     ps:scale [process-type]=#num#.. -a[application-name]

 Update the number of dyno instances for one or more process types.
 Redeploys the app.

 __redeploy__